I Love You (2023 film)

 I Love You is a 2023 Indian Hindi-language romantic thriller film written and directed by Nikhil Mahajan.
 Produced under the banner of Jio Studios, it features Pavail Gulati, Rakul Preet Singh and Akshay Oberoi.
 An unofficial remake of the 2007 American horror drama P2, it was released for streaming on 16 June 2023 in JioCinema to mixed reviews from critics.

-Plot

-Satya, a highly accomplished corporate executive, eagerly envisions a bright future with her fiancé.
-However, her life takes a sudden twist when, on the verge of boarding a flight to Delhi, she finds herself inexplicably trapped within the office premises.
-As the night unfolds, Satya encounters a series of alarming challenges and mysteries.